Xirider/finetune-gpt2xl/README.md

 # Guide: Finetune GPT2-XL (1.5 Billion Parameters, the biggest model) on a single 16 GB VRAM V100 Google Cloud instance with Huggingface Transformers using DeepSpeed

-Note:
-- This uses the default language modeling script of Huggingface Transformers: run_clm.py with just 2 lines of code added.
+Finetuning large language models like GPT2-xl is often difficult, as these models require more VRAM than most GPUs on the market have.
+This guide explains how to finetune GPT2-xl with just one command with the Huggingface Transformers library.
+The DeepSpeed library and gradient checkpointing is used to lower the required GPU memory usage of the model, so that it can now fit on a single GPU.
-- I also explain how to setup a preemptible V100 16GB VRAM GPU server with 78 GB CPU RAM on Google Compute Engine.
-At the time of writing, this configuration only costs about $1.28 / hour in GCE.
-But you can also use any other server.
+I also explain how to set up a server on Google Cloud with a V100 GPU, that you can use for this.
-- Uses the Zero Optimizer (stage 2) and Zero-Offload from the Deepspeed library (with the Huggingface integration), which offloads data to RAM and therefore reduces necessary GPU VRAM (this is why you need a server with lots of RAM).
-It also uses gradient checkpointing  which further decreases GPU memory usage by trading it off with compute.
-Also uses FP16.

 ## 1. (Optional) Setup VM with V100 in Google Compute Engine